Chinas Premier fully Confident Of Hitting Growth Targets - UrduPoint

 But there have been glimmers of hope for the economy recently, including China's manufacturing output expanding for the first time in six months in October.

-Activity in China's services sector also accelerated in October, according to an independent index published on Tuesday.
+Activity in China's services sector also accelerated in October, according to an independent index published Tuesday.

-The Purchasing Managers' Index (PMI) for services, calculated by S&P Global and Chinese business media Caixin, stood at 52 points, up from 50.3 in September.
-The figure is the best since July and anything above 50 is regarded as growth.

 Recent Stories